Neutrino Oscillations in the Three Flavor Paradigm: Summary

 The standard three flavor oscillation model provides a compelling and consistent effective model that describes the relevant data.
 It is also the only evidence for physics beyond the Standard Model that we have within the realm of particle physics.
 First, it is of the utmost importance to determine the general nature of neutrino masses and mixings.
 Second, the parameters should be determined precisely.
 Finally, we should test to understand if there is more new physics associated with neutrino oscillations.

-The field has made some progress and more is on the horizon.
+The first of these goals has been largely achieved and the field has made some progress on the other two, with more anticipated improvements on the horizon.
 Most of the new parameters are approximately known and some are even known to good precision such as $\theta_{13}$.
 The complex CP violating phase $\delta$ and the absolute neutrino mass scale remain unclear, but some preliminary hints exist and more data is en route.
 Other parameters such as the octant of $\theta_{23}$ and the atmospheric mass ordering, i.e.~the sign of $\Delta m^2_{31}$, also remain undetermined and are likely to be measured in the future.
 Significant improvements in the precision of many parameters are expected in the future as well, notably $\Delta m^2_{21}$, $|\Delta m^2_{31}|$, and $\theta_{12}$.

-Determining the final parameters and achieving high precision in all parameters requires a detailed understanding of the complicated interplay among all the oscillation parameters along with the matter effect and each kind of experiment that measures them.
+Determining each parameter and achieving high precision requires a detailed understanding of the complicated interplay among all the oscillation parameters along with the matter effect and each kind of experiment that measures them.
 It is hoped that the precision measurements from upcoming neutrino oscillation experiments will shed light on the flavor puzzle.